quixio/quix-cli/README.md

 > [!NOTE]
 > For version specification, replace `{version}` with the actual version number you intend to install (e.g., `1.2.3`).
 Omitting the `{version}` parameter will install the latest available version of Quix CLI.
 Ensure that the directory where Quix CLI is installed is included in your system's PATH.

 ### Installation using Release Binaries

 1. Visit the [latest release page](https://github.com/quixio/quix-cli/releases/latest) and download the executable matching your OS/architecture.
 2. Copy the executable to a location of your choice.
 3. Add that location to your system's PATH.

+### Keeping Your CLI Up-to-Date

+It's important to regularly update your Quix CLI to ensure you have access to the latest features, bug fixes, and improvements.
+You can do this easily using the `quix update` command, which installs the latest stable version by default.

+You can also install specific versions or pre-releases if needed.
+For more details on the update process, including how to update to pre-release versions, visit the [Quix CLI update command documentation](https://quix.io/docs/quix-cli/cli-reference/update).

 ## Usage